 An independent report from Tutela suggests that all MVNO users will experience some form of deprioritization.
 The report noted that “across the board, MVNO customers see slower download speeds than subscribers on the host networks.”
 This report also went on to mention that with Verizon and AT&T, “there is a noticeable gulf between the MVNO and host operator speeds.”

 Based on the details from this report — deprioritization is something you’ll want to consider, and also check, before you switch carriers.
 Some carriers will be upfront about capping speeds, and some will note this in the fine print.
 And, it is important to note that this is not something that only Verizon MVNO users need to worry about.
 In fact, Verizon can deprioritize users at times.

-Using the $70 per month Start Unlimited plan as an example, Verizon lists this plan as having unlimited talk and text with unlimited 4G LTE data.
+Using the $70 per month Verizon Start Unlimited plan as an example, Verizon lists this plan as having unlimited talk and text with unlimited 4G LTE data.
 But the fine print attached to this plan states that “users may temporarily experience slower data in times of congestion.”

 Which MVNOs use Verizon

-Similar to what we’ve seen with T-Mobile and AT&T MVNOs, you can easily count to more than twenty MVNO carriers that use the Verizon network.
+Similar to what we’ve seen with T-Mobile and AT&T MVNOs, you can easily count more than twenty MVNO carriers that use the Verizon network.
 We’ve recently covered Verizon MNVO carriers and published a list of the top seven overall (as seen below).

-We maintain these six as being the top overall, and for today, we’ll be shifting our focus to the top three MVNOs that can help you keep some of your hard-earned money in your bank account.
+We maintain these seven as being the top overall, and for today, we’ll be shifting our focus to the top three MVNOs that can help you keep some of your hard-earned money in your bank account.